 However, the reality is that we all have bills to pay, lives to support, and exciting things we want to do.
 And if you’re earning your income outside of coaching, then you have less time to coach, you’re making less impact with your coaching and less people benefit from working with you.
 So, let’s talk about money for a moment.

-It can be difficult to give a good answer to the question of how much a coach earns or how much they charge since there are so many variables.
+It is hard to give a simple answer to the question of how much a coach earns or how much they charge since there are so many variables.
 However, we can offer some useful guidelines.

 Coaching income can range from simply a supplemental income of a few thousand pounds per year all the way to several hundreds of thousands in exceptional cases.
 This depends so much on the desire, attitude, needs and aspirations of each coach.
 As described below, however, recent research has been done by the Association for Coaching to get a sense of the average.

 Equally, how much coaches charge per session, or coaching contract, varies widely.
 To some degree, the amount a coach can charge will depend on their level of experience.
 But more typically, fees and earning will be more related the kinds of clients the coach works with and their own sense of confidence.

 Anecdotal information from our own Animas coaches, suggests that in personal coaching (as opposed to executive coaching, see below), the following is fairly typical.
 A new coach will charge around £30-£50 per hour upon qualification and relatively quickly, as they gain confidence, they will charge £50-£100 per hour.
 More experienced coaches as they head in to their third year and beyond will frequently charge around £150-£200 though many will remain around the £80 range for longer.

 In the executive coaching arena, we find Animas coaches charging typically £200 per hour, though sometimes significantly higher.
 Often their work will be on contracted on a daily basis of £1500+.

 These figures are not set in stone and each coach will need to find where they want to operate, sometimes overcoming their own limiting assumptions about money and worth.